-16.For as you drank upon my holy mountain, all the nations shall drink continually.
+16.For just as you drank upon my holy mountain, all the nations shall drink perptpetually upon you.
 Yea, they shall drink and swallow up, and then they shall be as though they never were.

 17.But deliverance shall be on Mount Zion, and there shall be holiness, and the house of Jacob shall have their possessions.

 18.The house of Jacob shall be a fire, and the house of Joseph, a flame, and the house of Esau shall be stubble, and they shall burn among them and consume them.
 And there shall be no survivor of the house of Esau, for Jehovah has spoken.